Mainer at birth. Logger by trade.

 He knows what it means to be under the thumb of a greedy corporation, live paycheck to paycheck, go without health insurance, work long hours each week, and still worry about how you’re going to pay the bills.
 That’s not something you read about in a briefing book — it’s something you live.
 And it’s what shaped Troy’s fight for working people from day one.

 Troy understood what it was like to feel powerless in the face of corporate power at a young age.
-When Troy was 12 years old he accompanied his logger father to the woods and watched a wealthy landowner threaten to fire his father and his coworkers for having the nerve to just to protect what little they had to work one of the country’s most dangerous jobs.
+When Troy was 12 years old he accompanied his logger father to the woods and watched a wealthy landowner threaten to fire his father and his coworkers for having the nerve just to protect what little they had to work one of the country’s most dangerous jobs.

 Years later, when Troy was working as a logger in those same woods, greedy corporations started replacing Maine loggers with cheap foreign labor.
 Troy didn’t just talk—he helped organize a blockade at the Canadian border.
 That moment of defiance turned generations of frustration into action and launched a political career rooted in one thing: standing up to corporate greed and fighting for people who work for a living.